realm/SwiftLint/README.md

 SwiftLint supports nesting configuration files for more granular control over the linting process.

 * Set the `use_nested_configs: true` value in your root `.swiftlint.yml` file
 * Include additional `.swiftlint.yml` files where necessary in your directory structure.
-  * Each file will be linted using the configuration file that is in it's directory or at the deepest level of it's parent directories.
+* Each file will be linted using the configuration file that is in its directory or at the deepest level of its parent directories.
 Otherwise the root configuration will be used.
-  * `excluded`, `included`, and `use_nested_configs` are ignored for nested configurations
+* `excluded`, `included`, and `use_nested_configs` are ignored for nested configurations.

 ### Auto-correct